 In our competitive online environment for brands, SEO becomes more important than ever before.
 But it’s not enough to create a website, gain a bunch of links, and that’s your lot.
 It’s not enough to just focus on SEO practices.
 All you have to do is put it all together to build a trustworthy and authoritative brand online.

 Google fosters business websites that have a strong brand presence aside from giving valuable information to users.
 They get better rankings with fewer links.
-If you want to do well in organic search results, SEO and branding should form the base of your marketing strategy.
+If you want to do well in organic search results, branding and SEO should form the base of your marketing strategy.

-SEO and branding can’t work effectively without each other.
+Branding and SEO can’t work effectively without each other.
 Just imagine that 1 in 2 millennials have found and purchased a new brand they knew little about by just searching on their mobile devices.
 You can build your brand awareness that your customers are craving to their moments of need.
 You can be their favorite brand.

-For this to happen, you should see the real value in brand building and SEO efforts because they are much more contiguous and indispensable than you think.
-Let’s look at the following building blocks you can use to create an effective SEO strategy over the long term and increase branded traffic to your website.
+For this to happen, you should see the real value in an SEO branding strategy because it is much more contiguous and indispensable than you think.
+Let’s look at the following building blocks you can use to create an effective SEO branding strategy over the long term and increase branded traffic to your website.

 1. Find and organize your branded keywords